clean-energy-tools/openadr-3-ts-types/package/README.md

 });
 ```

-The first use of `OADR3.Event` is to declare the type for `event`.
-The second use is to inspect an object, using the `parse` function, and to return the object.
+The type `Event` declares the type for `event`.
+This contains all the attributes of the OpenADR Event object.
+Every attribute contains the documentation from the OpenADR specification, along with JSDoc annotations showing the allowed values and data types.

-The second object is a Zod parser/validator.
+The object, `parseEvent`, is the Zod schema for Event.  it is used to validate an object, using the `parse` function, returning the object.
+This function has the return type Event.
 The other Zod functions are available for use, in addition to the `parse` function used here.

-For example, by default Zod strips out any additional data fields.
-In some cases it is desirable to keep those fields.
-The OpenADR spec explicitly encourages that OpenADR implementations add additional fields if required for a given project.
+For example, by default Zod's `parse` function strips out any additional data fields.
+In some cases it is desirable to keep any extra data fields.
+The OpenADR spec explicitly encourages that OpenADR implementations add additional fields if required for a given project, for example.
+In Zod, the `.passthrough()` function maintains any extra data.

 ```js
 const event: Event = parseEvent